 After 6 decades of ministry, I consider myself a veteran of pastor search committees.
 In many cases, while I did not relocate to their church, I would have loved to have those committee members in my present church.
 At in other cases, I’m glad the Lord did not choose to unite me with those folks and I have prayed for whoever did become their minister.

-Josh, a fascinating young friend who grew up in my last pastorate, is a veteran of game shows and quiz programs.
-When he was 11, he was a contestant on Jeopardy.
-As a student at the University of Southern California, he hosted his own television program on the campus station.
-A few days ago, he was a contestant on “Who Wants to be a Millionaire?”
-In between, he’s done the Wheel and several other shows.
+My friend Josh, who grew up in my last pastorate, is presently a medical student, following in his father’s footsteps.
+Josh is also a veteran of several game shows and quiz programs.
+At the age of 11, he was a contestant on Jeopardy.
+Later, as a student at the University of Southern California, he hosted his own quiz program on the campus station.
+He has been a contestant on Who Wants to be a Millionaire? as well as the Wheel and a number of other shows.

 Josh said veteran contestants (like himself) have a name for that kind of question, but perhaps he shouldn’t tell his pastor.
 I said, “Come on.
 Give.”

 “We call that a go to hell question.”

 “A go to hell question,” he explained, “relies on such fine detail that no reasonable person should be expected to know it.”

 The idea, it seems, is to get those contestants out of the game.